exasol/pyexasol/docs/HTTP_TRANSPORT.md

 # Pre-defined functions

 ## Export from Exasol to pandas
-Read data from Exasol directly to `pandas.DataFrame`.
+Export data from Exasol into `pandas.DataFrame`.
+You may use `callback_param` argument to pass custom options for pandas [`read_csv`](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.read_csv.html) function.

 ```python
 # Read from SQL